Judge nixes no-prison deal in 2018 limo crash that killed 20 - KESQ

 Associated Press

 SCHOHARIE, N.Y.
-(AP) — A judge rejected a plea agreement that would have meant no prison time for the operator of a limousine company involved in a crash that killed 20 people in upstate New York, drawing applause and tears Wednesday from victims’ relatives who packed the court.
+(AP) — A judge rejected a plea agreement that would have meant no prison time for the operator of a limousine company involved in a crash that killed 20 people in upstate New York.
+Wednesday’s turnabout drew applause and tears from victims’ relatives and plunged limo company boss Nauman Hussain into legal uncertainty.

 It would have spared Hussain prison time, angering the families of the people killed when brake failure sent a stretch limo full of birthday revelers hurtling down a hill in 2018.

+The judge’s rejection caught lawyers and relatives off-guard.
+Family members who, moments earlier, were testifying about their grief and anger over no one being accountable for the deadly crash clapped and dabbed their eyes after the judge’s announcement.

 “I can’t even put into words how I feel.
 Totally unexpected.
-Thank God,” said Jill Richardson-Perez, the mother of limo crash victim Matthew Coons.
+Thank God,” said Jill Richardson-Perez, the mother of limo crash victim Matthew Coons, while leaving court.
 “I’m in a better place now.”

 Kevin Cushing, who lost his son Patrick in the crash, said the families “have a hope for a bit of justice to be served in the future, where we didn’t have any justice served in the past.”